CommUniverCity is a unique partnership between San José State University, the City of San José, and underserved communities in Central San José.

 ▶ Read Less

 CommUniverCity’s work has been the subject of numerous scholarly articles.
-Below are some examples of the fascinating work that explores our unique partnership model.
+In this section, there are some examples of the fascinating work that explores our unique partnership model.
 The most recent titles include “A Course-Embedded Community-Engaged Learning Initiative in Finance,” by Bobbi Makani and Xiaoyan Xu; and “Understanding Business Concepts Through Application: The Pedagogy of Community-Engaged Learning” Bobbi Makani and Mahesh Rajan.

 by Bobbi Makani and Xiaoyan Xu (2016)